 Axon's plans, known internally as 'Project ION', prompted privacy advocates to express concerns about the safety of the drones, and that they would inevitably be employed against students, citizens, and others.

 It also raised concerns about student surveillance.

 The move also led to the resignation of nine of twelve members of Axon's AI Ethics Advisory Board, which said had not been consulted about the programme and had concerns about introducing weaponising drones in over-policed communities of colour.

 The board had successfully halted previous product launches, including when Axon was considering introducing facial recognition technology to it's line of police-worn body cameras.

-Within days, the company halted the project.
+Within three days, the company had halted the project.
 It later formed a new Ethics and Equity Advisory Council, an 11-member group comprising a cross-section of academics, community organisers, and activists.